• Blog

 This disruption often leads to eyebrow thinning and uneven density.
 Hair grows in cycles, and when more hairs enter the shedding phase at the same time, visible thinning occurs.

-This pattern explains why some women experience hair loss including changes in the brows.
+This pattern explains why some women experience hair loss, including changes in the brows.
 In most cases, this process is temporary and linked to hormonal balance.

 Telogen Effluvium and Pregnancy Hair Loss